Vinoth-24/Assessment-for-Nextlabs/README.md

 # Solved-Problems-
 This contains the following problems from assessment.
-Part A - quest 1. and optional question on finding Subspace
+Part A - quest 1 and ques 3. and optional question on finding Subspace